ammesonb/ubiquiti-config-generator/README.md

 1. Go to the [new app page](https://github.com/settings/apps/new).
 2. Add a title and/or description that makes sense to you
 3. Ensure a webhook URL is present, and active is ticked
-    a.
-Provide a secret (recommended)
+    1. Provide a secret (recommended)
-    b.
-TODO: which files need to be present at the webhook URL, at what addresses?
+    2. TODO: which files need to be present at the webhook URL, at what addresses?
 4. Set **repository** permissions to the following (TODO: is this exhaustive?)
-    a.
-Checks: read/write
+    1. Checks: read/write
-        i.
-To ensure that configuration is valid, automatically, for PRs
+        1. To ensure that configuration is valid, automatically, for PRs
-    b.
-Contents: read
+    2. Contents: read
-        i.
-In order to pull configurations from GitHub, and deploy them
+        1. In order to pull configurations from GitHub, and deploy them
-    c.
-Deployments: read/write
+    3. Deployments: read/write
-        i.
-To report status of deploying configurations
+        1. To report status of deploying configurations
-    d.
-Pull requests: read/write
+    4. Pull requests: read/write
-        i.
-To add details to PRs about commands that would run, configuration state, etc.
+        1. To add details to PRs about commands that would run, configuration state, etc.
-    e.
-Commit statuses: read/write
+    5. Commit statuses: read/write
-        i.
-To report state of a given commit on the primary branch
+        1. To report state of a given commit on the primary branch
 5. Set event subscriptions to the following (TODO: is this exhaustive?)
-    a.
-Check run
+    1. Check run
-        i.
-To perform checks on the configuration
+        1. To perform checks on the configuration
-    b.
-Check suite
+    2. Check suite
-        i.
-To schedule checks on the configuration (TODO: this should schedule the check runs?)
+        1. To schedule checks on the configuration (TODO: this should schedule the check runs?)
-    c.
-Deployment (TODO: and/or status?)
+    3. Deployment (TODO: and/or status?)
-        i.
-To interact with the deployment status
+        1. To interact with the deployment status
-    d.
-Pull request (TODO: is this needed?)
+    4. Pull request (TODO: is this needed?)
-        i.
-MAYBE for checks or something?
+        1. MAYBE for checks or something?
 Push may be the better thing here
-    e.
-Push
+    5. Push
-        i.
-To know when to schedule check runs or deployments
+        1. To know when to schedule check runs or deployments
 6. Ensure "only this account" is ticked for where the app can be installed
 7. Create app
+8. Optionally, follow [this guide](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/enabling-required-status-checks) to require status checks.
+    1. This _may_ require Pro version of GitHub (or a public config repo), either of which may be undesirable
+    2. This is not required, but obviously would offer stronger protections against accidentally merging a broken configuration